baconfield/nixconfig/README.md

 TanukiGrove - Tiny server currently used as a syncthing node, storage backed by BTRFS.

 DoveTrail - Tiny server hosting services such as uptime-kuma and adguard-home.
-It also serves as another Syncthing node for redundancy. in containers.
-Plans: The same points for TortiseCove, but might also get more services to monitor network/service health along with being the main system to replicate the data in syncthing to backblaze.
+It also serves as another Syncthing node for redundancy.
+Planned to host more monitoring and health checks of the network.

 RaccoonRapids - Staging VM for bigger changes, sees very little use currently.

 ## Usage
 ### Updating flakes
-First make sure your local nix config is set up to use the experimental feature.
+First make sure your local nix config is setup to use the experimental feature.
 In either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf`:
 ```conf
 experimental-features = nix-command flakes